 Is CBD Oil Beneficial For Epilepsy?

-CBD oil is created by blending the CBD extracts from the cannabis sativa (hemp) plant with a carrier oil like coconut or hemp seed oil.
+CBD oil is created by blending the CBD extracts from the Cannabis Sativa (hemp) plant with a carrier oil like coconut or hemp seed oil.
 This has been found effective in treating symptoms associated with epilepsy, although CBD isolate is also used as a popular mode of treatment.

 A study published in 2019 endeavoured to evaluate the efficacy of CBD in epilepsy treatment when used in addition to common anti-epileptic drugs.
 This study, based on earlier research and clinical trials, suggests that the use of CBD can bring new hope for people suffering from treatment-resistant forms of epilepsy.

-An earlier study conducted on children and adolescents who have refractory epilepsy found that the use of cannabis oil containing CBD and THC in the ratio of 20:1 resulted in a significant reduction in the frequency of seizures.
+An earlier study conducted on children and adolescents who have refractory epilepsy found that the use of cannabis oil containing CBD and THC in a ratio of 20:1 resulted in a significant reduction in the frequency of seizures.

 The completion of the first high-quality placebo-controlled trials of a purified oil-based liquid CBD preparation in patients with Dravet syndrome and Lennox-Gastaut syndrome.
 The results of these studies demonstrate that, at a dosage of 20 mg/kg/day, CBD added on to pre-existing AED treatment is superior to placebo in reducing the frequency of convulsive (tonic-clonic, tonic, clonic, and atonic) seizures in patients with Dravet syndrome, and the frequency of drop seizures in patients with Lennox-Gastaut syndrome.
-In the latter patients, a dosage of 10 mg/kg/day treatment was also superior to placebo.
+In the latter patients, a dosage of 10 mg/kg/day treatment was also superior to a placebo.

 Although more research is needed to understand the efficacy of CBD better, the results of the studies conducted so far suggest that CBD could be used as an alternative remedy to reduce the occurrence of seizures in epileptic patients, irrespective of age.